 Unfortunately, before they could escape, Bluebeard unexpectedly returned home and discovered the bloody key.
 He roared, threatened to kill his wife, and ordered her to the underground room.
-Hoping to delay, she begged Bluebeard to allow her one last prayer with her sister Anne.
-Bluebeard reluctantly agreed but before he could administer the fatal blow, the young wife’s brothers arrived striking, slashing, and cutting Bluebeard, forcing him to the ground, and killing him.
+Hoping to delay, she begged him to allow her one last prayer with her sister Anne.
+Bluebeard reluctantly agreed but before he could administer the fatal blow, the young wife’s brothers arrived striking, slashing, and cutting Bluebeard.
+Then they forced him to the ground and killed him.
 Thus, as with all fairy tales, there was a happy ending.
 The young wife inherited Bluebeard’s property, and as a wealthy widow, she married a man that she truly loved.

 People of the eighteen and nineteenth centuries were fascinated by Bluebeard’s story, and although the story is said to be a fairy tale, it appears to be loosely based on a fifteenth-century Breton killer named Gilles de Rais.
 Part of the reason for the belief was that Rais was “called Bluebeard from the colour of the lower part of his face.”
 However, Rais’s story is somewhat different from Bluebeard’s.
 Rais did not kill his wife or have bodies on his property, but he supposedly confessed to brutally murdering a number of children.
 However, today, some people believe that he was no murderer but a victim of an ecclesiastic plot or an act of revenge by the Catholic Church.
 Rais was arrested, condemned to be hanged on 26 October 1440.

 Although no one may ever know for sure exactly if Rais actually inspired Perrault’s story of Bluebeard, one fact remained consistent, people were fascinated by the story.
 The French were particularly intrigued by Bluebeard, and a number of works were based on Perrault’s story.
-Among the works available in France was a three-act comedy titled Raoul Barbe-Bleue.
-The classical composer André Ernest Modeste Grétry wrote the accompany music.
-It was performed for the first time in 1789 at the Théâtre des Italiens in Paris.
+Among the works available in France was a three-act comedy titled Raoul Barbe-Bleue that had its accompanying music written by the classical composer André Ernest Modeste Grétry, the same composer who celebrated Marie Antoinette‘s marriage to the future Louis XVI by composing two operas.
+Raoul Barbe-Bleue was performed for the first time in 1789 at the Théâtre des Italiens in Paris.
 However, Grétry was not the only one interested in Bluebeard.

-In 1866, a three-act, four scene opéra bouffe titled Barbe-bleue was written by French dramatist and opera librettist Henry Meilhac and French playwright Ludovic Halévy to music by the German-born French composer Jacques Offenbach.
+In 1866, a three-act, four scene opéra bouffe titled Barbe-bleue was written by French dramatist and opera librettist Henry Meilhac and French playwright Ludovic Halévy.
+It was accompanied by music written by the German-born French composer Jacques Offenbach.
 This version opened on 5 February 1866 in Paris at the Théâtre des Variétés and played for five months.
-Another French version occurred in 1894.
-That was when a Monsieur Charles Lemire published a four-part, ten-scene, lyrical representation with music and ballet dancing that was also titled Barbe-bleue.
+Another French version happened in 1894 when a Monsieur Charles Lemire published a four-part, ten-scene, lyrical representation with music and ballet dancing that was also titled Barbe-bleue.

-One nineteenth century writer thought so highly of the story, he declared the following to his readers:
+Another nineteenth century one writer also declared to his readers:

 “What will be said by some of our nursery-tale loving grandmamas and old nurses, when they hear that their old favourite story (and, alas! ours too) of “Blue Beard” is of French origin?
 Yes, Blue Beard, with his great red face, staring round eyes, busy eyebrows, hungry, remorseless mouth, his great loose crimson Turkish trouser-bags, his yellow slippers, his jewelled belt and turban, his long beard, painted blue by no niggard hand, and his immense broad crooked seymitar — this magnificent nursery monster, with his blood-stained closet, where his group of former wives all stood up with their heads cut off — this horrible old Blue Beard we rejoice to say is not of English origin; and we are only too sorry that he should ever have become so tragically popular among our infants minds.”